Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 The location is isolated, and it is said that guests (there is room for eleven of them) like it that way.
 But this section of Cape Cod, which provides a restful retreat for modern man, has long been a site of death and destruction for hapless ship captains.
-In the 1802 collections of the Massachusetts Historical Society, Vol. VIII, it is written:
+The American Coast Pilot, published in the 1800s, warned mariners of Race Point:

-The shore, which extends from this valley (Stout’s Creek) to Race Point, is unquestionably the part of the coast most exposed to shipwrecks.
-A northeast storm, [is] the most violent, and fatal to seamen… add to which the ships, during the operation of such a storm, endeavor to work to the northward, that they may get into the bay.
+The shore, which extends…to Race Point, is unquestionably the part of the coast most exposed to shipwrecks.
+A northeast storm, the most violent, and fatal to seamen, as it is frequently accompanied with snow, blows directly on the land’ a strong current sets along the shore; add to which, that ships, during the operation of such a storm, endeavor to work to the northward, that they may get into the bay.
 Should they be unable to weather Race Point, the wind drives them on the shore, and a shipwreck is inevitable.
 Accordingly, the strand is everywhere covered with the fragments of vessels.

 Congress approved $8,000 on April 17, 1816 for lighthouses at Race Point and Point Gammon in Massachusetts and Petit Manan in Maine, and by July that year Henry A.S.
 Dearborn, superintendent of lighthouses of Massachusetts, issued a request for bids.
 A twenty-foot-tall, octagonal wooden tower was originally specified, but a twenty-five-foot-tall rubblestone tower, with a light thirty feet above the water was constructed after the plans were modified.
-Race Point, Cape Cod’s third light station after those at Truro and Chatham, first exhibited its light on November 5, 1816.
+Race Point, Cape Cod’s third light station after those at Truro and Chatham, first exhibited its light on November 5, 1816, under the care of Joshua Dyer.
 A covered passageway off the kitchen linked the stone keeper’s house with the tower.

-The flash of Race Point Light could be seen nineteen miles away, and while the inspection reports of Lt.
-Edward W. Carpender frequently recommended that the number of whale oil lamps at a light station should be decreased, his 1838 survey did not suggest that for Race Point.
+The flash of Race Point’s revolving light could be seen nineteen miles away, and while the inspection reports of Lieutenant Edward W. Carpender frequently recommended that the number of whale oil lamps at a light station should be decreased, his 1838 survey did not suggest that for Race Point.
 Carpender realized the value of the light with its ten lamps backed by thirteen-inch reflectors.
-The keeper, however, received a mixed review.
+Keeper Elijah Dyer, however, received a mixed review.

 Its location renders it a light of great value and importance to the navigation of Boston bay, and to vessels arriving from sea; consequently, I have not thought of proposing any reduction to it.
 I visited it near the middle of the forenoon, and met the keeper absenting himself from home without having guarded against detention by preparing his lamps, reflectors and glass for the night.
 They were, however, in such order as to induce favorable impressions of the manner in which the light is kept.
 The tower and dwelling are of stone, judiciously connected together by the kitchen, which has been lengthened for that purpose.

 A change in the light was suggested following a visit by I.W.P.
-Lewis in 1842, when Elijah Dyer was keeper.
+Lewis in 1842, when Elijah Dyer was still serving as keeper.

 The light is useful to all vessels leaving Boston, and bound to the eastward, or round the cape, through the South channel; and also as a point of departure for Provincetown harbor, as well as Boston.
 Its illuminating power is, however, so weak that when a fleet of fishermen are anchored in Herring cove, close by, a stranger would hardly be able to distinguish it from the lights set on board these vessels.
 A reciprocating light of one good lamp and suitable reflector would be much more efficient than the present apparatus with ten lamps.

-During Samuel Cook’s tenure as keeper, an inspection report from 1850 shows that ten lamps were still in use.
+During Lemuel Cook’s tenure as keeper, an inspection report from 1850 noted that ten lamps were still in use.
 The lighting apparatus was rotated by a clockwork mechanism and everything was “in good order.”
-For the keepers, this meant that the mechanism had to regularly be kept wound, and the lamps filled and wicks trimmed every four hours.
+For the keepers, this meant that the mechanism had to be regularly wound, and the lamps filled and wicks trimmed every four hours.

-Other improvements to Race Point Lighthouse included a new fog bell in 1852 and a fourth-order Fresnel lens in 1855.
-In 1863, the “tower [was] partly taken down and rebuilt, new lantern provided, woodwork renewed, kitchen lathed, plastered and newly floored, roofs repaired, chimneys partly rebuilt, grounds graded, &c., fog-bell removed to a position near the dwelling.”
-By 1873, a twelve-inch, steam-driven fog signal housed in a new, 12 x 24-foot, wood-frame building replaced the fog bell.
-To take on the additional work required by the fog signal equipment, a 1.5 story, wood-frame assistant keeper’s house was erected in 1874.
+Other improvements to Race Point Lighthouse included a five-foot brick extension to the tower in 1845 and the installation of a fog bell and a revolving fourth-order Fresnel lens in 1855.
+The position of assistant keeper was added to Race Point in 1855 to help with the added responsibility of operating the fog bell.
+The Lighthouse Board’s report for 1863 lists changes made during the previous year: “tower partly taken down and rebuilt, new lantern provided, woodwork renewed, kitchen lathed, plastered and newly floored, roofs repaired, chimneys partly rebuilt, grounds graded, &c., fog-bell removed to a position near the dwelling.”
+In 1873, a twelve-inch, steam whistle, housed in a new, twelve by twenty-four-foot, wood-frame building, replaced the fog bell.
+A second assistant keeper was assigned to Race Point to help with the fog signal, after a new one-and-half-story, wood-frame house was erected in 1874 for the assistants.

-The annual Lighthouse Board report noted in 1875 that more critical improvements were necessary and requested $8,000.
-“The tower at this station was originally built of rubblestone, laid in common lime mortar.
+The annual Lighthouse Board report for 1875 requested $8,000 for critical improvements at the station: “The tower at this station was originally built of rubblestone, laid in common lime mortar.
 The lime disappeared, and the tower became so leaky that it was necessary to cover it with shingles.
 The shingles are now rotten, as are also the wooden stairs inside, and the tower is so dilapidated that it is necessary to rebuild it.
-Extensive repairs are also required on the keepers dwelling.”
+Extensive repairs are also required on the keeper’s dwelling.”

-A new, forty-five-foot, brick-lined, cast-iron lighthouse was built in 1876 for $2,800.
-Race Point’s Fresnel lens was moved to the new tower, and the light’s characteristic changed to fixed white light.
-The original stone keeper’s house was torn down and a new one-and-a-half-story frame structure constructed.
+A new, forty-five-foot-tall, brick-lined, cast-iron lighthouse was built in 1876 for $2,800, and Race Point’s fourth-order Fresnel lens was moved to the new tower.
+The original stone keeper’s house was torn down at this time, and a new one-and-a-half-story frame structure was constructed for the head keeper.

 The living conditions for the keepers, their assistants, and families were harsh, as the following notation in Lighthouse Board records for 1899, 1900, 1901, and 1902 demonstrate: